Fixed term for a period of three years

 Salary: circa £36,178 p.a subject to annual review based on exchange rates

-Interviews are expected to take place on Tuesday 26 October 2021
+Interviews are expected to take place on Monday 20 or Tuesday 21 December 2021

 It is anticipated that a successful candidate who does not already have valid Right to Work in the UK will apply for a Global Talent visa to take up the post